codes-sumit/codes-sumit/README.md

 ## :woman_technologist: About Me :

-I am a Full Stack Developer from India.
-I am a quick learner, a team player and have good problem-solving skills.
-I am always eager to learn new technologies and enhance my skills.
-I am also a member of Data Science Club at my university.
+Hi there, I'm Sumit Sharma, a recent graduate in Computer Science with a focus on data analysis and statistics.
+I am passionate about using data to drive business decisions and I am eager to start my career as a data analyst.

 ## :fire: My Stats :